Rainbow-Dreamer/musicpy_dev/musicpy inner language mplang.md

-### this is a representation of musicpy inner language which could be converted to python code, and then execute with musicpy package, with suggested file extension `.mp`
+### this is a representation of musicpy inner language `mplang` which could be converted to python code, and then execute with musicpy package, with suggested file extension `.mp`

 #### some examples of constructing notes, chords and scales